|Project:||ESR-9: PhD at Technische Universität Dresden, Germany|

 Triplet harvesting in vacuum deposited organic solar cells

-The candidate will fabricate organic thin films and complete organic photovoltaic devices using vacuum deposition techniques.
+The researcher will fabricate organic thin films and complete organic photovoltaic devices using vacuum deposition techniques.
 These devices will be characterized by standard device performance measurements, supplemented by advanced spectroscopic and microscopy measurements.
 Also lifetime tests of new organic photovoltaic devices will be conducted.
 The research will focus on how triplet states can be used to improve the power conversion efficiency in these photovoltaic devices.

 Internships (Secondments) at Kurt Lesker GmbH involving thin film processing and at CSIC-ICMAB for microstructural studies are planned.